 This feature is everything I imagined it to be, and manual focus aids are highly important to me.
 You can use a split prism screen on a DSLR but it’s messy (I’ve tried them before, and they’re difficult to implement without getting dust inside the camera; they also mess up the light metering capabilities of the camera).

 I believe that manual focus is essential for wide angle landscape shots, and the Sony a7rII has an easy to use zoom feature–it is not perfect.
 I wish it would magnify near where your focus selector is and still show the rest of the frame.
 Fujifilm cameras do this.
 Magnifying the whole frame makes framing the shot rather difficult when you’re focusing.
 The Sony a7rII is considerably better than any DSLR when manual focusing, and it’s still excellent, I just wish they’d make it perfect and implement some kind of split focus system.

 Charge the battery or power the camera from a USB power source

 The Sony a7rII is an extremely strange camera when it comes to battery life.
 On one hand, it’s gimped by a 1,080 mAh Lithium-Ion battery–Sony improved improve the battery with the Sony a7rIII–and on the other hand, it’s an extremely efficient camera that draws roughly 2.7 watts during shooting.
-In real world usage, you can expect to get roughly 500 shots from one battery if you use the viewfinder or the monitor (the screen on the back of the camera): a DSLR can give vastly different results depending on your shooting style.
+In real world use, you can expect to get roughly 500 shots from one battery if you use either the viewfinder or the monitor (the screen on the back of the camera): a DSLR can give vastly different results depending on your shooting style.

 - Do you only use the viewfinder?